-Steve and Sheila have been helping people find knowledge and pathways to work through technology, science, and engineering for over twenty-five years.
+For over twenty-five years, Steve and Sheila have been helping people find knowledge and pathways to work through technology, science, and engineering.
 It all started with one eleven-year-old kid drawing in chalk on a sidewalk in Queens, NY.
 The work was stunning.

 Steve was on his way home from work.
-Steve asked the youngster if he ever thought about using computers to create things.
+Steve asked the youngster if he had ever thought about using computers to create things.
 He looked at Steve sideways.
 “I like chalk.
-I like paint.
+I like to paint.
 I don’t like computers.”

-From then on, that kid, Bert Cambridge, became Steve’s mentee.
-Steve worked with Bert all the way through high school and college.
-Then one day Steve tricked Bert into putting his music into editing software.
-Within eighteen months, Bert was editing all of Steve and Sheila’s commercials and films at their production company.
+That kid, Bert Cambridge, became Steve’s mentee from then on.
+Steve worked with Bert through high school and college.
+Then one day, Steve tricked Bert into putting his music into editing software.
+Within eighteen months, Bert edited all of Steve and Sheila’s commercials and films at their production company.
 These commercials included ads for McDonald’s, Coke, Pantene, L’Oreal, Burger King, and the famed Budweiser Whassup commercials.

-Within two years, Steve recruited Bert’s friends, Eric, Malik, and Rob.
+Steve recruited Bert’s friends, Eric, Malik, and Rob, within two years.
 Steve tasked them with building an editing and visual FX suite from scratch.
-They made computers, and augmented programs to meet Steve’s needs as a director.
+They made computers and augmented programs to meet Steve’s needs as a director.

 Remember those huge Bally Total Fitness commercials from the late ’90s?
-Well, they were written, produced, and directed by Steve and Sheila, but a group of 19-year-olds did all the editing and visual FX effects from Queens!
+They were written, produced, and directed by Steve and Sheila, but a group of 19-year-olds did all the editing and visual FX effects from Queens!
 It was the ultimate work-study!

 Twenty-five years later, Bert is an Emmy award-winning film editor.
-He still pulls out the chalk from time to time.
+Yet, he still pulls out the chalk from time to time.

 Bert was the first of over 5,000 interns and mentees who Steve had the joy of inspiring with STEM.

 THE CALL TO ACTION

 In 2014, Steve and Sheila realized that the nation’s learners were in trouble with STEM.
-Everywhere they looked they saw students who had “tuned out” of learning about math and science.
-They knew what they had to do.
+They saw students who had “tuned out” of learning about math and science everywhere they looked.
+Finally, they knew what they had to do.

-The HEPH FOUNDATION and INCREDICAMP just put names on a life-long mission of helping people find both their meaning and role in the future of work.
+The HEPH FOUNDATION and INCREDICAMP just put names on a life-long mission of helping people find their meaning and role in the future of work.

 THE HEPH FOUNDATION